 At Ivy League schools like Harvard, excellence is more than a reputation – it’s a way of life.
-With ten years of experience in lecture capture and live streaming, the Harvard Division of Continuing Education (DCE) recently sought a world-class way to update how they make Harvard’s distinctive on-campus experience available outside the classroom.
+With 10 years of experience in lecture capture and live streaming, the Harvard Division of Continuing Education (DCE) was looking to improve how the institution makes Harvard’s distinctive on-campus experience available outside the classroom.

-The DCE wanted simultaneous HD capture of both the lecturer and their presentation for use in continuing education projects such as:
+The DCE wanted simultaneous high-definition capture of both lecturer and their presentation for continuing education projects such as:

-They were able to meet these goals by choosing Epiphan’s all-in-one recording and streaming solution, Pearl, as a key component in their next-generation Opencast lecture capture system.
+The institution met these goals by making an Epiphan Pearl all-in-one streaming and recording solution a key component in their next-generation Opencast lecture capture system.

-Other classrooms had a single camera on a tripod and several ceiling-based microphones.
-For classrooms with lots of existing AV hardware, Pearl’s six video inputs (two HDMI™ / DVI, two SDI, two VGA), and two ¼” TRS audio inputs, gave the AV team all the flexibility they needed.
-For less high-tech classes, Pearl has lots of capacity to support future equipment upgrades.
-The Harvard Division of Continuing Education installed Pearl alongside their existing AV gear.
-Pearl’s small footprint and optional rack-mount kit made it a perfect fit for the already crowded AV closet.
-Its nearly silent operation meant there was no added noise pollution to worry about.
-The setup was simple.
-Installing and testing Pearl took the AV team less than an hour per classroom.
-Only a few more minutes were needed to configure a video layout combining the picture from the diverse classroom equipment.
-In no time, they were ready to capture and record!
+Pearl’s small footprint made it a perfect fit for the DCE’s already crowded AV closet.
+Its nearly silent operation meant there was no added noise to worry about.
+Setup was simple.
+Installing and testing Pearl took the AV team less than an hour per classroom, and only a few minutes more to configure a video layout combining sources from the diverse classroom equipment.
+In no time, the team was ready to capture and record.

-The Harvard Division of Continuing Education had recently deployed Opencast in the Amazon Web Services (AWS) cloud as its video management system.
-The lecture capture and recording needed to integrate with this existing system.
-Here too, Pearl had a great fit.
-As a result of the integration, Opencast is able to control recording start and stop times on Pearl according to the timetable loaded into the system.
-After each lecture, Pearl is configured to automatically transfer recordings to the Opencast server via the campus network.
-After an editing and transcoding workflow, the recorded lectures available for students within 24 hours of the lecture!
+As a result of the integration, Opencast can control recording start and stop times on Pearl according to the timetable loaded into the system.
+After each lecture, Pearl automatically transfers recordings to the Opencast server over the campus network.
+Following an editing and transcoding workflow, the recorded lectures are available for students within 24 hours.

 After evaluating many different solutions for lecture capture, we found Pearl’s flexibility, reliability, and open model made it the right choice for our program.
 I’m very happy with our decision to use Pearl; it’s now our lecture capture standard.

-Sometimes schools organize events by premier guest speakers and business leaders that have more attendees than can fit in even their largest lecture halls.
-To make the most of these lectures and accommodate a wider audience, the universities want to live-stream these events.
-With just a single Pearl in a lecture hall podium, AV engineers are able to simultaneously run online streaming to YouTube (for off-campus viewers), streaming to the school’s streaming media server (for on-campus viewers and overflow rooms) and recording for an LMS like Opencast.
+Schools often organize events with premier guest speakers who draw more attendees than can fit in even the school’s largest lecture halls.
+For maximum reach, universities can live stream these events to make them accessible to a bigger crowd.
+With a single Pearl in a lecture hall podium, AV engineers can simultaneously stream to YouTube (for off-campus viewers) and the school’s streaming media server (for on-campus viewers and overflow rooms) while recording to a platform like Opencast.

-Some visiting speakers ask that a school provides a copy of their lecture recording immediately following the event.
-Prior to the deployment of Pearl in the lecture halls, schools were unable to meet this request.
-With Pearl, this task is a snap!
-Pearl can be configured to automatically or manually copy recordings in AVI, MP4, or MOV format directly to a flash drive connected to Pearl via USB 2.0.
+Some visiting speakers ask for a recording of their lecture soon after the event, which can be a challenging request to meet.
+With Pearl, this task is simple.
+Staff can configure Pearl to automatically or manually copy recordings in AVI, MP4, or MOV format to a connected USB flash drive.

-Many schools choose to deploy highly customized systems that perfectly fit the needs of their students, faculty, culture, and learning environment.
-One such solution is to use highly customizable open source software like Opencast paired with Epiphan Pearl.
-Pearl is an open platform lecture capture appliance.
-With no recurring fees and free lifetime support and firmware updates, schools get a tailored solution for less.
+Many schools deploy highly customized systems to meet the needs of their students, faculty, staff, and learning environments.
+Pearl is an open platform lecture capture appliance that institutions can pair with a highly customizable open-source software solution like Opencast.
+With free lifetime support and firmware updates and no recurring fees, schools get a tailored solution for less.

 - Higher course completion rates